 In addition, communities benefit from closer ties to local schools and greater engagement of young citizens in local issues and service projects.
 In many cases, students’ enthusiasm for place-based learning projects also helps to engage parents in student learning and school or community activities.

-For more information about Place-based Learning in Sheldon, contact the Principal, Linda Keating or Joanna Jerose, School-Home-Community Outreach Coordinator.
+For more information about Place-based Learning in Sheldon, contact the Principal, Christie Martin or Joanna Jerose, School-Home-Community Outreach Coordinator.